abhi-shek-86/uber_clone/README.md

-# 🚖 Uber Clone App
+# 🚖 Uber Clone Website

-Welcome to the **Uber Clone App** repository!
+Welcome to the **Uber Clone Website** repository!
 This project is a fully functional ride-booking application inspired by Uber, built using the **MERN stack** (MongoDB, Express.js, React, Node.js). 🚀

 ---